dmitryvorono/17_sites_monitoring/README.md

 ```
 Remember, it is recommended to use [virtualenv/venv](https://devman.org/encyclopedia/pip/pip_virtualenv/) for better isolation.

-In file `sites.txt` or any other file you should add sites which you want to monitor:
+Before run script you should add sites which you want to monitor in text file.
+Format below:
 ```
 http://site1.xx
 http://site2.xx